 The fact is per material ran to fluid lbs ran to total the extraction will be done in one pass to get great results.
 Beyond the initial calculation you will experience over extraction, and more contamination and inactives will be present.

 More details will be posted as topics are sent to me.
-Please feel free to send me stuff to elaborate on if I missed anything: email@example.com.
-Please let me know how I can help or add to the basic knowledge needed before attempting cls work.
-I’d also like to know how to even educate and help others who just don’t have a clue…..you know…. the artists…… -JBV
+Please feel free to send me stuff to elaborate on if I missed anything: firstname.lastname@example.org.
+Please let me know how I can help or add to the basic knowledge needed before attempting cls work. -JBV